Business Capability Maps design principles: Part 1 – general structure and visual appeal

 Business Capability Maps are used for a variety of strategic change purposes to align business leaders and other stakeholders on investment decisions.
-Capabilities are not IT concepts but are used to describe the abilities of an enterprise, i.e. what activities it’s able to do, either now or in the future, rather than how a business performs these activities.
+Business Capabilities are not IT concepts but are used to describe the abilities of an enterprise, i.e. what activities it can do, either now or in the future, rather than how a business performs these activities.
 To successfully design business capabilities and business capability maps, it’s important to consider design principles for business stakeholders to accept and adopt Capability Maps as a strategic planning tool that conveys meaningful information.

-In part 1 of our blog post, we provide practical business capability design principles focusing on the stakeholder, and the general structure and visual appeal of the maps (please refer to the image below).
-We’ll focus on capability definition and decomposition in a future blog (part 2).
+In this blog, we’ll provide practical business capability design principles focusing on the stakeholder and the maps’ general structure and visual appeal (please refer to the image below).
+We’ll focus on capability definition and decomposition in part 2 of this blog series.

 The stakeholder